oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/architecture.md

 *	An Ingress may optionally be created by the customer for each WebLogic cluster.
 An Ingress provides load balanced HTTP access to all Managed Servers in that WebLogic cluster.
 The load balancer updates its routing table for an Ingress every time a Managed Server in the WebLogic cluster becomes “ready” or ceases to be able to service requests, such that the Ingress always points to just those Managed Servers that are able to handle user requests.

 {{% notice note %}}
-Kubernetes requires the names of some resource types to follow the DNS label standard as defined in [DNS Label Names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) and [RFC 1123](https://tools.ietf.org/html/rfc1123).
-Therefore the operator enforces that the names of the Kubernetes resources discussed above do not exceed Kubernetes limits (see [Meet Kubernetes resource name restrictions]({{< relref "/userguide/managing-domains/_index.md#meet-kubernetes-resource-name-restrictions" >}})).
+Kubernetes requires that the names of some resource types follow the DNS label standard as defined in [DNS Label Names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) and [RFC 1123](https://tools.ietf.org/html/rfc1123).
+Therefore, the operator enforces that the names of the Kubernetes resources do not exceed Kubernetes limits (see [Meet Kubernetes resource name restrictions]({{< relref "/userguide/managing-domains/_index.md#meet-kubernetes-resource-name-restrictions" >}})).
 {{% /notice %}}

 The diagram below shows the components inside the containers running WebLogic Server instances: